 Q. Are there people who still can’t donate?

 Yes, if you have had brain or spinal cord surgery in the UK* since the 01st January 1980 you are not eligible to be a donor.
 This is because there is a high infectivity risk associated with these tissues.
 You may not donate if you had a blood transfusion in the UK at any time or if you had a blood transfusion in the Republic of Ireland after 1980.

-Q. What is variant Creutzfeldt - Jakob Disease (vCJD)?
+Q. What is variant Creutzfeldt - Jakob disease (vCJD)?

 Q. What are the risks associated with contracting vCJD?

-The main risk associated with contracting vCJD is dietary exposure to meat or meat products infected with BSE.
+The main risk associated with contracting vCJD was dietary exposure to meat or meat products particularly those products containing central nervous system tissue infected with BSE.
 This could have occurred through residing in the UK in the years 1980 to 1996, or from consuming infected meat or meat products in Ireland, either imported from the UK or from Irish sources, before all control measures were in place.
-The National CJD Advisory Group commissioned research on vCJD risk in the Republic of Ireland.
-This concluded that the likelihood of future cases occurring in Ireland from the above sources is extremely small.
+A secondary risk was associated with certain operations carried out in the UK (including laser eye surgery and root canal treatment).
+However, there have been no known cases of vCJD transmission via surgical instruments to date.

 Q. Are people who lived in the UK* between 1980 and 1996 at risk of contracting vCJD?